Skip to main content

 The bylaw:

-• regulates the public places where dogs may be taken by their owner
+• regulates the public places where owners can take their dogs

-• requires owners to obtain a licence to keep more than two dogs in an urban area
+• requires owners to get a licence to keep more than two dogs in an urban area

-• requires owners to pick up after their dog when it defecates in any public place
+• requires owners to pick up after their dog when it poos in any public place

-• enables council to make temporary changes to where you can take your dog
+• enables the council to make temporary changes to where you can take your dog

-• requires owners to neuter their dog if it not has not been kept under control on more than one occasion
+• requires owners to de-sex their dog if it has not been kept under control on more than one occasion

 Get a copy of the Dog Management Bylaw